Goal (sports): Basketball

+Gaelic games

-Gaelic football
+Gaelic football and Ladies' football

-In Gaelic football a goal is scored when the ball passes completely beyond the goal line, between the goal posts and under the cross bar.
-The ball can be played with the hands, but a goal cannot be scored by a handless.
+In Gaelic football and ladies' Gaelic football a goal is scored when the ball passes completely beyond the goal line, between the goal posts and under the cross bar.
+The ball can be played with the hands, but a goal cannot be scored by hand.
 A ball travelling between the goal posts and over the cross bar is awarded one pointed called an "over".
 Overs are the most common scoring method with goals heavily defended.
 A goal is worth three points.

-Hurling
+Hurling and camogie

-In hurling the ball must pass completely beyond the goal line.
+In hurling and camogie the ball ("sliotar") must pass completely beyond the goal line.
 The ball may be played by any legal method except by the hand of the attacker.
 A ball in flight may be deflected into the goal off the hand of an attacker.
 Hurling and Gaelic football use the same goal structure.
 It is a 6.4 meter wide frame with a net attached.
 The goal posts are at least 6 meters high, and the crossbar is 2.44 meters above the ground.
 A goal is scored when the ball crosses below the crossbar and a point is scored when the ball passes above it.

 Sports with goals as secondary scoring

+At each end of the field in the following games, there is both a marked scoring area and a separate goal post structure.
+In these games, the term "goal" is only used for the secondary scoring method of putting the ball through the goal post structure.